carbon-language/carbon-lang/docs/design/README.md

 The
 [logical operators can not be overloaded](expressions/logical_operators.md#overloading).

-Operators that result in l-values, such as dereferencing `*p` and indexing `a[3]`, have interfaces that return the address of the value.
+Operators that result in [l-values](#value-categories-and-value-phases), such as dereferencing `*p` and indexing `a[3]`, have interfaces that return the address of the value.
 Carbon automatically dereferences the pointer to get the l-value.

 Operators that can take multiple arguments, such as function calling operator `f(4)`, have a [variadic](generics/details.md#variadic-arguments) parameter list.

+FIXME: Other operations on types not associated with operators like copy, move, unformed, swap, etc.

 > References:
 >